zdravkov/kendo-docs/api/wrappers/jsp/datasource/schema.md

 ### data `String`

 The field from the server response which contains the data items.
-Can be set to a functin which is called to return the data items for the response.
+Can be set to a function which is called to return the data items for the response.

 #### Example